Aspasia1337/IATResolution/README.md

 …
 ```

 These values do not correspond to API pointers or executable addresses.
 Instead, they serve as internal counters, offsets, and size limits that coordinate the resolution process.
-This is the resolver’s bookkeeping layer,  invisible at the PE level, yet absolutely essential for managing the complex structures that follow.
+This acts as the resolver’s bookkeeping layer, not present in the PE file but necessary for managing the following structures.

 A short distance below, the memory dump reveals a compact and unmistakable structure: a list of module base addresses.